MicrosoftDocs/azure-docs/articles/app-service-mobile-dotnet-backend-xamarin-ios-get-started-push-preview.md

 [AZURE.INCLUDE [app-service-mobile-selector-get-started-push-preview](../includes/app-service-mobile-selector-get-started-push-preview.md)]

-<p>This topic shows you how to use Azure App Service to send push notifications to a Xamarin iOS 8 app.
-In this tutorial you add push notifications using the Apple Push Notification service (APNS) to the [Get started with App Service mobile apps] project.
-When complete, your mobile backend will send a push notification each time a record is inserted.</p>
+This topic shows you how to use Azure App Service to send push notifications to a Xamarin iOS 8 app.
+In this tutorial you add push notifications using the Apple Push Notification service (APNs) to the [Get started with App Service mobile apps] project.
+When complete, your mobile backend will send a push notification each time a record is inserted.

 This tutorial requires the following: